Catherine Jacob (actress): 1998–2011: Television and festivals

 In 2010, she played Chantal in Thelma, Louise et Chantal, with Jane Birkin, Caroline Cellier, Thierry Lhermitte, Michèle Bernier, Alysson Paradis and Micheline Presle.
-The movie premiered to the Alpe d'Huez Film Festival and was also screened during the Edinburgh International Film Festival.
+The movie premiered at the Alpe d'Huez Film Festival and was also screened during the Edinburgh International Film Festival.
 She starred in Streamfield, les carnets noirs, with Bernard Le Coq, Jean-Pierre Castaldi and Pierre Arditi.
 She had roles in two TV movies: Notre Dame des Barjots with Zabou Breitman and Pierre Cassignard and He's the One...
 Or Not with Delphine Chanéac and Sagamore Stévenin.
 For the third time, she was invited to give the Prix Cine Romen alongside Marie-Anne Chazel and Jean-Loup Dabadie.
-She was a part of the ceremony at the Culture Ministry in Paris honoring her friend Daniel Russo.
+She was a part of the ceremony at the Ministry of Culture in Paris honoring her friend Daniel Russo.
 She was a member of the jury during the 10th Monte Carlo Comedy Film Festival.

-In 2011, she have a supporting role in Roses à crédit, directed by Amos Gitai, with Léa Seydoux, Grégoire Leprince-Ringuet, Pierre Arditi, Arielle Dombasle, Valeria Bruni Tedeschi, Florence Thomassin, André Wilms, Ariane Ascaride and Elsa Zylberstein.
+In 2011, she had a supporting role in Roses à crédit, directed by Amos Gitai, with Léa Seydoux, Grégoire Leprince-Ringuet, Pierre Arditi, Arielle Dombasle, Valeria Bruni Tedeschi, Florence Thomassin, André Wilms, Ariane Ascaride and Elsa Zylberstein.
 The movie was presented at the Toronto International Film Festival, the São Paulo International Film Festival and the Morelia International Film Festival.
 She starred in the horror movie Livid directed by Julien Maury and Alexandre Bustillo, with Félix Moati, Marie-Claude Pietragalla and Béatrice Dalle.
-The movie premiered at the Toronto International Film Festival, and was presented in many festivals like the Strasbourg European Fantastic Film Festival, the Fantastic Fest and the Screamfest Horror Film Festival.
+The movie premiered at the Toronto International Film Festival, and was presented at several festivals, such as the Strasbourg European Fantastic Film Festival, the Fantastic Fest and the Screamfest Horror Film Festival.
 She appeared in three TV movies: Gérald K. Gérald by Élisabeth Rappeneau, with François Morel and Armelle, Le Grand Restaurant II with Line Renaud and Le client with Gérard Darmon.
-She was invited to the Chaumet's Cocktail Party for Cesar's Revelations 2011 where she supported Arthur Dupont, and a couple weeks later she was invited to the announcement of the nominees.
-She was a member of the jury during the 16th International Film Festival of young directors with Myriam Boyer, Virginie Efira and Stéphane Brizé.
-She also host the 50th Gala des Artistes.
+She was invited to the Chaumet's Cocktail Party for César's Revelations 2011 where she supported Arthur Dupont, and a couple weeks later, she was invited to announce the nominees.
+She was a member of the jury during the 16th International Film Festival of Young Directors with Myriam Boyer, Virginie Efira and Stéphane Brizé.
+She also hosted the 50th Gala des Artistes.